UltipaDocs

 Overview

-A graph type is a reusable schema definition — a list of node types and edge types — that one or more graphs can be instantiated from.
-Graph types let multiple graphs share the same shape without redeclaring the schema each time.
+A graph type is a named, reusable schema definition, including a list of node types and edge types.
+Named graph types let multiple graphs share the same shape without redeclaring the schema each time.

 Showing Graph Types